FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 7. Toxicology, Safety & Exposure Considerations

 Gamma-undecalactone is considered safe for use in food and fragrance applications.
-Oral exposure through flavor use is supported by an acceptable daily intake (ADI) established by regulatory bodies.
-Dermal exposure in fragrances is generally safe, with low potential for irritation or sensitization, as supported by IFRA guidelines.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed in manufacturing settings.
+For oral exposure, it has a high margin of safety with no specific ADI established, but typical use levels are well below any concerning thresholds.
+Dermal exposure in fragrances is generally safe, with low potential for irritation or sensitization.
+Inhalation exposure is minimal due to its moderate volatility, but occupational exposure should be managed with standard precautions.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature